KevinDaniel18/verb-engine/README.md

-# 📦 VerbConjugator
+# 📦 VerbEngine

-VerbConjugator is an extensible library for conjugating Spanish and English verbs — both regular and irregular — across all simple, compound, continuous, and perfect continuous tenses.
+VerbEngine is an extensible library for conjugating Spanish and English verbs — both regular and irregular — across all simple, compound, continuous, and perfect continuous tenses.

 Ideal for educational platforms, grammar tools, and language learning apps.